ejkington/gamesrus/README.md

 # IM I RESPONSIVE ()

-### Games R us is an ecommerce web application for customers seeking to purchase gaming stuff online.
+### Games R us is an ecommerce web application for customers seeking to purchase pc gaming accessories online.

 This is the fifth and last portfolio project for the Code Institute Diploma in Fullstack Software Development.